The representation of the symmetric group on m-Tamari intervals: Abstract

 An interval $[P,Q]$ of $\cTn^{(m)}$ is \emm labelled, if the north steps of $Q$ are labelled from 1 to $n$ in such a way the labels increase along any sequence of consecutive north steps.
 The symmetric group $\Sn_n$ acts on labelled intervals of $\cTn^{(m)}$ by permutation of the labels.
 We prove an explicit formula, conjectured by F.~Bergeron and the third author, for the character of the associated representation of $\Sn_n$.
 In particular, the dimension of the representation, that is, the number of labelled $m$-Tamari intervals of size $n$, is found to be

 These results are new, even when $m=1$.

 The form of these numbers suggests a connection with parking functions, but our proof is not bijective.
 The starting point is a recursive description of $m$-Tamari intervals.
 It yields an equation for an associated generating function, which is a refined version of the Frobenius series of the representation.
-The form of this equation is highly non-standard: it involves two additional variables $x$ and $y$, a derivative with respect to $y$ and iterated divided differences with respect to $x$.
-The hardest part of the proof consists in solving it, and we develop original techniques to do so.
+This equation involves two additional variables $x$ and $y$, a derivative with respect to $y$ and iterated divided differences with respect to $x$.
+The hardest part of the proof consists in solving it, and we develop original techniques to do so, partly inspired by previous work on polynomial equations with ``catalytic'' variables.